Stephen King’s imagination gets the better of him as he mistakes Jeff Healey’s scary guitar licks for slide

-photo by narking/Wikipedia ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, FEB.
-3, 1989 By Steve Newton In the book Kingdom of Fear, a collection of essays on the fiction of Stephen King, the top-selling horror author explained how he came up with the the pseudonym he used on novels like The Running Man and Thinner.
-Once … Continue reading Bachman-Turner Overdrive gig draws comparisons to the horror of BTO freak Stephen King
+photo by narking/Wikipedia ORIGINALLY PUBLISHED ON FEB.
+3, 1989 By Steve Newton In the book Kingdom of Fear, a collection of essays on the fiction of Stephen King, the top-selling horror author explained how he came up with the pseudonym he used on novels like The Running Man and Thinner.
+Once the prolific scaremeister had … Continue reading Bachman-Turner Overdrive gig draws comparisons to the horror of BTO freak Stephen King

 Clive Barker on making movies, writing books, and the state of horror in 1988